 The physical health outcomes for cancer treatment have improved enormously over recent decades.
 Treatment is often curative and for others, the cancer is increasingly being managed as a chronic condition alongside a rich and fulfilling life.

-Often, however, the psychological effects of cancer (link to section on webpage 1) diagnosis and treatment can persist long after the physical treatments have ended.
-This may leave you with difficult feelings and you feel you would benefit from support in managing difficult feelings following treatment (link to webpage 4).
+Often, however, the psychological effects of cancer diagnosis and treatment can persist long after the physical treatments have ended.
+This may leave you with difficult feelings and you feel you would benefit from support in managing difficult feelings following treatment.

 Improved psychological wellbeing is not equivalent to the absence or management of psychological difficulties.
 Improving psychological wellbeing involves an active process of not only managing difficult feelings but also actively enhancing your sense of wellbeing in the long term.